Student-led Conference in Education 2017

-The inaugural University of Adelaide Student-led Conference in Education 2015 brings together scholars, researchers and Higher Degree Research students in an engaging environment that fosters dialogue and debate on issues, trends and challenges currently present in educational research and practice.
+The University of Adelaide Student-led Conference in Education 2017 brings together scholars, researchers and Higher Degree Research students in an engaging environment that fosters dialogue and debate on issues, trends and challenges currently present in educational research and practice.

 While the breadth of the conference focus, Current Trends in Education, allows most research students and scholars to present their latest findings, proposals that focus on the contemporary significance of their studies are strongly encouraged.